Indigenous peoples in Canada: Culture

 Countless Indigenous words, inventions and games have become an everyday part of Canadian language and use.
 The canoe, snowshoes, the toboggan, lacrosse, tug of war, maple syrup and tobacco are just a few of the products, inventions and games.
 Some of the words include the barbecue, caribou, chipmunk, woodchuck, hammock, skunk, and moose.

 Many places in Canada, both natural features and human habitations, use Indigenous names.
 The word Canada itself derives from the St. Lawrence Iroquoian word meaning 'village' or 'settlement'.
 The province of Saskatchewan derives its name from the Saskatchewan River, which in the Cree language is called Kisiskatchewani Sipi, meaning 'swift-flowing river'.
 Ottawa, the name of Canada's capital city, comes from the Algonquin language term adawe, meaning 'to trade'.

 Modern youth groups, such as Scouts Canada and the Girl Guides of Canada, include programs based largely on Indigenous lore, arts and crafts, character building and outdoor camp craft and living.

-Aboriginal cultural areas depend upon their ancestors' primary lifeway, or occupation, at the time of European contact.
+Indigenous cultural areas depend upon their ancestors' primary lifeway, or occupation, at the time of European contact.
 These culture areas correspond closely with physical and ecological regions of Canada.
 The Indigenous peoples of the Pacific Northwest Coast were centred around ocean and river fishing; in the interior of British Columbia, hunter-gatherer and river fishing.
 In both of these areas, the salmon was of chief importance.
 For the people of the plains, bison hunting was the primary activity.
 In the subarctic forest, other species such as the moose were more important.
-For peoples near the Great Lakes and Saint Lawrence River, shifting agriculture was practised, including the raising of maize, beans, and squash.
-While for the Inuit, hunting was the primary source of food with seals the primary component of their diet.
+For peoples near the Great Lakes and St. Lawrence River, shifting agriculture was practised, including the raising of maize, beans, and squash.
+While for Inuit, hunting was the primary source of food with seals the primary component of their diet.
 The caribou, fish, other marine mammals and to a lesser extent plants, berries and seaweed are part of the Inuit diet.
 One of the most noticeable symbols of Inuit culture, the inuksuk is the emblem of the Vancouver 2010 Winter Olympics.
 Inuksuit are rock sculptures made by stacking stones; in the shape of a human figure, they are called inunnguaq.